A Complete Guide to Monte Alban Ruins

 Is Monte Alban Worth It?

+The answer is yes, one hundred percent.
+We have fond memories of visiting Monte Alban despite not feeling well.
 The location is just perfect, with 360-degree views of the surroundings, and thanks to the well-preserved structures, you can let your imagination run wild and imagine how the site must have looked when tens of thousands of people inhabited it.

 It does not matter if the trip to Monte Alban is only an addition to your Oaxaca itinerary or if you decided to build your day around it; just make sure you visit it.